aadi1405/gotyourback/README.md

 # GOT YOUR BACK
-A repo where I keep adding content [mainly resources] which may help students out! :)
+A repo where I keep adding content [mainly resources] which may help students pursue their masters program! :)

 # GRE Prep